Frequently Asked Questions

 How do I withdraw from a course?
 How do I put a course on Pass/Fail?

-Withdraw: Students need to fill out the student enrollment request form on the Registrar’s website.
-After the tenth day of classes and through the eleventh week of the semester, a student may Withdraw from one course (for any reason) with permission from the student’s advisor.
+Withdraw: Students can withdraw from a course(s) during add/drop through Student Admin.
+After the tenth day of classes and through the eleventh week of the semester, a student may Withdraw from one course (for any reason) with permission from the student’s advisor by submitting the request in Student Administration using E-Forms.

 What is a First Year Experience (FYE) course and should I enroll in one?